subvisual/subvisual.com/src/posts/2015-10-07-shaping-a-school/index.md

 ---
+highlight: false
-path: /65-shaping-a-school/
+path: 65-shaping-a-school
-title: "Shaping a School"
+title: Shaping a School
+categories:
+  - academy
 author: francisco-baila
 date: 2015-10-07
 cover: cover.jpg
+intro: The new edition of Creators School had unprecedented ambitions which required a profound rebrand.
+Before I get into details about the rebrand, let me introduce you briefly to the project.
 tags:
   - design
   - community
-intro: "The new edition of Creators School had unprecedented ambitions which required a profound rebrand.
-Before I get into details about the rebrand, let me introduce you briefly to the project."
 ---

 The new edition of Creators School had unprecedented ambitions which required a profound rebrand.
 Before I get into details about the rebrand, let me introduce you briefly to the project.